richardhaslam/frackit/appl/example2/README.md

 In this exemplary application, a network of quadrilaterals, following the same distributions as the network of [example 1][0], is created.
-However, in this example we want to confined the network to a cylindrical domain (see image above).
+However, in this example we want to confine the network to a cylindrical domain (see image above).
 We represent the domain via an instance of the internal cylinder class:

 ```cpp